Saul-S-Lee/datawarehouse-in-10min/README.md

 Navigate to the `postgres/` directory

-Launch the Postgres database using docker-compose
+Launch the Postgres database using docker compose

 ```
 docker compose up